SamP10/VulnerableDockerfile/README.md

 git clone https://github.com/SamP10/VulnerableDockerfile.git
 ```
 When the download has completed change directory to that of vulnContainer within VulnerableDockerfile.
-The directory consists of userfiles, dockerfiles, sql script and a docker compose file.
+<br>The directory consists of userfiles, dockerfiles, sql script and a docker compose file.
-In order to install the insecure website you will need to pull the UniVulnerableWebsite repository using git:
+<br>In order to install the insecure website you will need to pull the UniVulnerableWebsite repository using git:
 ```
 user@docker:/directory_path/vulnContainer> git clone https://github.com/SamP10/UniVulnerableWebsite.git
 ```